 Our Progressive Leasing segment competes with other lease-to-own companies (virtual and traditional store based), and to a lesser extent, consumer finance companies, and traditional and online sellers of merchandise that provide customers with various types of payment options.
 The virtual lease-to-own market is highly competitive.
-We believe that during times of increased consumer liquidity, such as when government stimulus payments and enhanced unemployment benefits were being paid in 2020 and the first half of 2021, in response to the COVID-19 pandemic, our competitors become more aggressive in their decisioning or approval processes, which further increases the competition we face.
 The industry is also experiencing an increase in new products and services designed to compete for the traditional lease-to-own consumer.
 The emergence of these new products and services has resulted in consumers having various payment alternatives for the goods and services they desire, resulting in a highly competitive environment.
 Vive competes with banks, consumer finance companies, and other financial technology companies for customers desiring to purchase merchandise or services.
 Four also competes with these same financial service providers for customers desiring to purchase merchandise or services for cash or credit.
 Competition is based primarily on product selection and availability, customer service, lease rates, interest rates, promotional rates, and other terms.